tpberntsen/asay/README.md

 This step is only necessary if you need to publicly deploy the solution.

 1. Signup @ zeit.co
-2. Shut down your local instance if running (control+c)
+2. Shut down your local instance if running (CTRL+C)
-3. Build and deploy solution
+3. Build and deploy the solution
 ```
 cd [your local ./server
 npm login